pypa/packaging.python.org/source/discussions/install-requires-vs-requirements.rst

 **minimally** needs to run correctly.

-For example, suppose the project requires A and B. When using the ``[project]`` table to declare metadata, the ``pyproject.toml`` would be like so:
+For example, suppose the project requires A and B. When using the ``[project]`` table to declare metadata, the :file:`pyproject.toml` would be like so:

 .. code-block:: toml